-Strategic Objective 1: In the spring of 2017 the percentage of our third through fifth grade students in the Dual Language Academy passing the N.Y.S.
-ELA assessment, within each significant subgroup at Park Avenue, will increase by 5% over the next three years until 50% of each group has attained a passing score of 3 or 4.
+Strategic Objective 1: The percentage of our third through fifth grade students in the Dual Language Academy passing the N.Y.S.
+ELA assessment, within each significant subgroup at Park Avenue, will increase by 5% over the next three years until 50% of each group has attained a passing score of 3 or 4 (by spring of 2023).
 Significant subgroups in grades 3-5 (those with 30 or more students) include free or reduced lunch, special education, Hispanic, LEP and former LEP students.